cheesestringhustler/dewebmo-game/readme.md

-the **public** folder the website with the game highscore are stored in the **scores.json** file the **server.ts** file is listening on http://localhost:8080
+the **public** folder the website with the game highscore are stored in the **scores.json** file the **server.ts** file is listening on http://localhost:8080 in my experience chrome seems to work best

 # Requirements
 deno https://deno.land/#installation